danielwertheim/mynatsclient/README.md

 ## License
 Have fun using it ;-) [MIT](https://github.com/danielwertheim/mynatsclient/blob/master/LICENSE.txt)

-## Issues, Questions etc.
-Found any Issues?
-Cool, then someone is using it.
-Just report them under Issues.

-Have any questions?
-Awesome.
-Ping me on Twitter @danielwertheim.

 ## Install NuGet Package
 If you just want the client and not the Reactive Extensions packages, use: